-One of the ways that we are failed by a culture of action is that we are unable to find beauty and magic in moments and places of emptiness.
-In an age that hurls their children from one activity to another, the safety and pleasure derived from a kind of endless time for dreaming, creating and attending become unknowable.
+In a culture that values doing, we’re unable to find beauty and magic in moments and places of emptiness.
+In an age that hurls children from one activity to another, the safety and pleasure derived from a kind of endless time for dreaming, creating, and attending becomes unknowable.

 In emptiness is the path back to ourselves.
 When busyness is left behind, when purpose can not be found – there lies the invitation to inquiry and attending.
 There are few who choose emptiness.
 For most, it is an enforced deprivation that, at best, yields unimagined fruits.